dougaparry/dougaparry.github.io/_pages/publications.md

 -  Broughton, A., Daly, M.D., Marx, N., Nieuwoudt, M., le Roux, D. B., ___Parry, D.A.___, (in press). *An exploratory investigation of online and offline social behaviour among digital natives*.
 Proceedings of the 2019 Annual Research Conference of the South African Institute of Computer Scientists and Information Technologists (SAICSIT 2019), Skakuza, South Africa, ACM.

-- Mbilini, S., le Roux, D. B.,___Parry, D.A.___, (in press).  *Does automation influence career decisions among South African students?* Proceedings of the 2019 Annual Research Conference of the South African Institute of Computer Scientists and Information Technologists (SAICSIT 2019), Skakuza,South Africa, ACM.
+- Mbilini, S., le Roux, D. B.,___Parry, D.A.___, (in press).  *Does automation influence career decisions among South African students?* Proceedings of the 2019 Annual Research Conference of the South African Institute of Computer Scientists and Information Technologists (SAICSIT 2019), Skakuza, South Africa, ACM.

 - ___Parry, D.A.___,  (2019).
 Computing Research in South Africa:  A Scientometric Investigation. *South African Computer Journal* 31(3), 51-79.
 [DOI: 10.18489/sacj.v31i1.674[(https://doi.org/10.18489/sacj.v31i1.674)